randomnoun/TapiCallMonitorService/README.md

 ## Building from source

-This service was originally created using Visual C# 2010 Express, but the solution files have bene updated to use Visual 2019 Community edition.
+This service was originally created using Visual C# 2010 Express, but the solution files have been updated to use Visual 2019 Community edition.

 This project uses the MIT-licensed ATAPI.net managed library from https://github.com/markjulmar/atapi.net